gera2ld/deploy-static/README.md

   -V, --verbose         Show verbose log.
   -t TAG, --tag TAG     the tag of current version, will be used as the
-                        subdirectory name, default as current date -f, --force           whether to reuse files in an existed tag -p PREFIX, --prefix PREFIX
+                        subdirectory name, default as current date -f, --force           Force download existed files -p PREFIX, --prefix PREFIX
                         the URL prefix for all items with relative paths -S, --save-static     whether to store the static.json file